 Beginning in May 1999 and as recently as January 2001, we requested that the PTO declare interferences between some of our exclusively licensed SRI patent applications and six of Computer Motion's U.S. patents.
 An interference is a proceeding within the U.S. Patent Office to resolve questions regarding the patentability of inventions and who first invented subject matter claimed by two or more patents or patent applications.
 On December 7 and 8, 2000, the PTO formally declared three interference proceedings between a single SRI patent application licensed to us and three of Computer Motion's patents: Nos.
 5,878,193, 5,907,664 and 5,855,583.
 Several of our requests for other interferences are still pending.
-Because the SRI patent application licensed to Intuitive was filed in January 1992 and Computer Motion's three patents were filed no earlier than August 1992 and as late as February 1996, SRI/Intuitive will be the "Senior Party" in each interference.
-As "Junior Party," Computer Motion will bear the burden of proving that it is entitled to keep its patents.
-Each party filed its preliminary motions in the three interferences on March 7, 2001.
-A hearing on those motions is expected sometime in late summer or early autumn of 2001, with decisions expected before year-end.
+Because the SRI patent application licensed to Intuitive was filed in January 1992 and Computer Motion's three patents were filed no earlier than August 1992 and as late as February 1996, SRI/Intuitive is the "Senior Party" in each interference.
+As "Junior Party," Computer Motion bears the burden of proving that it is entitled to keep its patents.
+In papers filed with the PTO in March 2001, Computer Motion stated that it did not think of the involved inventions until after SRI/Intuitive filed for its patent application.
+We therefore anticipate that a second "priority" phase in each interference to determine which party invented the technology first will be unnecessary.
+The written portion of the "preliminary motions" phase of each interference has concluded.
+We filed seventeen motions in February and March 2001 to address possible contingencies and outcomes dependent on how the interference proceedings might progress.
+Given how the interferences have actually developed, it now appears that the PTO Board will not need to decide in our favor any of those seventeen motions for us to prevail in all three interferences.
+A hearing on our motions and on Computer Motion's five motions will be held in October 2001.
+Although the Board may decide some of the issues before the October hearing to simplify the proceedings that remain, we anticipate the Board will not decide many of the motions governing which party ultimately will prevail in each interference until around year-end.

 In September 2000, we filed a Notice of Opposition in the European Patent Office ("EPO") challenging European Patent No. 653,922, which was issued to Computer Motion in 1999 and is related to several of the patents now involved in the U.S. litigation and the interference proceedings.
 An Opposition proceeding allows the EPO to determine whether the challenged patent should be revoked in its entirety, should be amended, or should remain unaltered.
 In its Notice of Opposition, Intuitive cited numerous prior art references not cited to the EPO during the '922 patent's original prosecution.
+Computer Motion has responded to our assertions and the matter is now before the EPO for further proceedings.